LaurieAnderson92/CraftingCovern/README.md

 ### Code Used

-I used the code to paginate the spell detail page which was taken from the CI django blog project.
+I used the bag logic and checkout Logic from Boutique Ado.

 ### Content